Google Drive source configuration leading practices

 The Google Drive source supports refresh and rescan scheduled source updates.
 You should understand the differences between both source update types and set scheduled update frequencies that make sense in your context. |

-One way to split your source is by using address patterns to organize user drives into alphabetical groups.
+One way to split your source is by using URL inclusions to organize user drives into alphabetical groups.

-You have a Google Drive source that indexes content from All user drives.
+You have a Google Drive source that indexes content from All users.
 Now, you want to split this source into multiple sources.

 Suppose you want the first source to index My Drive content from users whose email addresses start with letters a–d.
 The second source would then cover users with email addresses starting from e–h, and so on.